-As an estates manager, you're responsible for day to day estates operations including
+As an estates manager, you're responsible responsible for maintaining NHS properties.
+This may include:

 - organising repairs and maintenance

 Senior estates managers work strategically to plan: